How to Choose a Calm Color Palette for Your Website

 The Palette (how it’s used and the mood it creates):

-Next we have Field Notes Botanica
+Next we have Studio Kiln

 The Brand: